jianminchen/Leetcode_Julia/Leetcode weekly contest/ReadMe.md

 **weekly contest 113**<br>
 I wrote a blog to document the frustration I had on the third algorithm in the contest.
 I spent over 40 minutes in the contest to solve the third algorithm. <br>
 [950 reveal cards in increasing order](http://juliachencoding.blogspot.com/2018/12/950-reveal-cards-in-increasing-order.html)<br>

+**weekly contest 114**<br>

+**weekly contest 115**<br>

+**weekly contest 116**<br>

+**weekly contest 117**<br>
+January 2, 2018<br>
+I need to figure out how to push myself to work on more algorithm problem solving every day.
+I have to do weekly leetcode contest, a few mock interview as an interviewer on interviewing.io.
+And I am doing personal finance research in the weekdays after the work and weekends.

+It is hard for me to find time to work on Leetcode algorithms practice from Dec 1 to Dec.
+31, 2018, I did not practice at all.